dumblob/ULKL/README.md

 * rewrite and structure the "Motivation and reasoning for decisions made in ULKL" of this README
 * write a general howto for creation of new language-specific ULKL layouts
     * moment of enlightenment: computer is there to serve us and we are there not to serve computer (we, humans, will **not** learn unnatural movements, because we can easily choose a better option)
+    * Mac OS X has layouts in XML with DTD -> test the layout against the DTD
 * email Jaroslav Zaviacic
     * which layout uses Ms. Matouskova?
     * introduce ULKL, ask if they could test it, ULKL was created with analyses of the newest language corpus from CUNI in mind etc.